 There are a large number of different pathogens, such as bacteria or viruses, which can attack your body.
 When your immune system fights an infection, it needs to make an antibody that specifically targets the pathogen causing that infection.
 Each plasma cell can only produce one specific kind of antibody.
 Individual plasma cells can then divide repeatedly to form copies of themselves, known as clones.
-This group of clonal plasma cells can produce large amounts of a single kind of antibody to fight the infection.
-There are several thousand different populations of plasma cell clones, which then allow the immune system to make a wide variety of antibodies to target the many different kinds of pathogens.
+This group of clonal plasma cells can produce large amounts of a single kind of antibody to fight a specific infection.
+There are several thousand different populations of plasma cell clones, which then allow the immune system to make a wide variety of antibodies to target many different kinds of pathogens.
 Antibodies coat the pathogen that they are built to attack, and thus make it easier for other immune cells to also attack the pathogen.
-Cancer of the plasma cells is called multiple myeloma.

-Approximately 14,600 people are diagnosed with multiple myeloma a year in the United States.
-Multiple myeloma comprises approximately 1% of all cancers and comprises about 10% of all "blood cancers”.
-The rate of multiple myeloma in African Americans is twice that seen in white Americans.
+Approximately 22,350 people are diagnosed with multiple myeloma a year in the United States.
+Multiple myeloma comprises approximately 1% of all cancers and comprises about 10% of all "blood cancers", which includes leukemia.
+The rate of multiple myeloma in blacks is twice that seen in white Americans.
 Rates appear to be lower in Asians.
-This disease occurs slightly more commonly in men than in women, and the average age at diagnosis is 60 and people younger than 40 rarely develop this disease.
+This disease occurs more commonly in men than in women.
+The average age at diagnosis is 60 and people under age 40 rarely develop this disease.

 At this time, the cause of multiple myeloma is not well established.
 However, there appear to be several factors which increase the risk of developing multiple myeloma, such as extensive exposure to radiation, chemical resins, organic solvents, pesticides, and herbicides.
 There is also a herpes virus, Human Herpes Virus 8 (HHV-8), which is thought to be related to the development of multiple myeloma.
 People with first-degree relatives, such as a mother or brother, who have multiple myeloma, may also be at increased risk for developing the disease.
 However, a clear genetic mutation related to multiple myeloma has not been discovered.